 The percentage of pregnancy in each attempt fluctuates between 5 to 18%, depending on factors such as:

-- The number and mobility of spermatozoa in the initial semen sample.
+- Number and mobility of spermatozoa in the initial semen sample

 The probability of pregnancy per cycle and the number of cycles to be performed depends on the diagnosis, age, sperm quality and number of follicles developed.

-Generally, the pregnancy rate per insemination cycle oscillates about 15%.
-With respect to the number of cycles performed, the overall of the patients who are going to achieve gestation with IAH, 90% will do it in their first 3-4 cycles (accumulated rate of approximately 60%)
+Generally, the pregnancy rate per insemination cycle ranges about 15%.
+With respect to the number of cycles performed, most patients who are going to achieve gestation with IAH, 90% will do it in their first 3-4 cycles (accumulated rate of approximately 60%)

 When artificial insemination is not successful, other techniques must be considered: more complex and more efficient assisted reproduction techniques such as in vitro fertilization.

 If you need more information about this treatment.